What is share of model?

 How is share of model calculated?

-Why report per model rather than blending engines together?
+Why report per model instead of blending engines?

-What is a good share of model for a D2C brand?
+What is a good share of model number?